Sheldor-abhi/GSoC2020_BeagleBoard.org/jouranl.md

 - As I was not able to use my laptop as a display for the board, implemented flask for streaming the OpenCV frames from the board to a IP
 - Tried installing Tensorflow lite on the board from source, but failed to do so.
-- So,overall was able to implement face detection on the board,streaming the frames to an IP, and was able to depoly my Emotion Detectio model on my laptop.
+- So overall, was able to implement face detection on the board,streaming the frames to an IP, and was able to depoly my Emotion Detectio model on my laptop.